Computers & Support

-Portal is a single gateway to a variety of critical services
+Portal is a single gateway to a variety of critical services and applications,

-the status of the PRT.
+of the PRT.

 - Schedule Builder lets you create customized class schedules faster and easier, with less guesswork and risk of making a mistake.
 The tool also improves your chances of getting a full schedule and graduating on time.